Estimated reading time: 3 minutes

 Libraries collect, store, and impart knowledge, history, creativity, and more – and they do this in several formats.
 Classic literature and history books show us how the world was.
 Modern to-do and DIY manuals help us live our best lives.
 Fiction takes us from our usual grind and transports us to faraway lands, to riveting mysteries, and to the far reaches of unexplored galaxies.
 A good book can really transform your life on a physical, phycological, career, mental, and/or spiritual level – and this is why a public library in Oklahoma is launching a program to help inmates get on a career path for their post-prison life.

 TEL Library has partnered with Oklahoma rehabilitation and diversion centers to present a prison education program called Career Foundations.
-This program will enable adult offenders to obtain high school or GED diplomas, along with middle and entry-level job skills.
+This program will enable adult offenders to obtain a high school or GED diploma, along with middle and entry-level job skills.
 As a pilot program, and as benefits the mission and vision of public libraries, Career Foundations is currently being offered for free.

 “We believe that every adult in the U.S. should have access to educational opportunities that will help them launch real careers with livable wages.
 This is a key pathway to hope for many in our society.
 One of the most underserved groups consists of the millions of adults in U.S. rehabilitation and correctional centers,” TEL Library executive director Rob Reynolds noted in a media article.
 “Education provides motivation and reward and also gives adults the understanding they need to make better life decisions.”